tstran155/Segmentation-of-satellite-images-of-water-bodies/README.md

 5. Improved baseline models

-Dropout regularization and data augmentation
+Apply data augmentation to the images and masks

 6. Finalize Model